-To activate this function, check the 'zone' option in the tool bar.
-You can then limit the keyboard zone to be used by setting the lowest and highest notes to be applied to this instrument.
+To activate this function, check the "Range" option in the tool bar.
+You can then limit the keyboard zone to be used by setting the lowest and highest MIDI notes to be applied to this instrument (between 0 and 127).

-7.1.3.3 Configuration of the octave
+9.1.3.3 Configuration of the octave